erbombla/shoes/README.md

 * Associate the same brand of shoes with multiple stores
 * See all of the brands a store sells on the individual store page
 * Save names and shoe brands with a capital letter
-* I do not want stores and shoes to be saved if I enter a blank name
+* I do not want stores and shoe brands to be saved if I enter a blank name

 ## Setup/Installation Requirements